shirokovnv/laravel-query-api-backend/readme.md

 runs a couple of queries individually.

-all errors will be added to the error pool with the rest of the result.
+all occurred errors will be added to the error pool with the rest of the result.

 ## Change log